 Overview of the DFP CREATE Application and Completion Process

-Timing and Deadlines for DFP CREATE and Graduate Entrance Grants
+Timing and Deadlines for DFP CREATE

 The DFP CREATE Program is cross-disciplinary and designed to accommodate diverse backgrounds, so there are no specific incoming degree or prior course requirements.
 Students from disciplines not represented in the list of currently participating UBC academic units who plan DFP-related thesis research are encouraged to inquire about possibilities for them.
-All prospective students require a DFP faculty sponsor prior to their application to the DFP program.
+All prospective students require a DFP faculty supervisor prior to their application to the DFP program.

 All applicants must: